AlexPeng1337/Alex-BSE-Portfolio/index.md

 - Technical progress you've made so far
 - Challenges you're facing and solving in your future milestones
 - What your plan is to complete your project

+# Starter project

+In my starter project, I created a Calculator which can solve basic arithmetic expressions by using an integrated circuit.
+Challenges that ocurred during the making of this project were soldering the wrong part.
+This led me to spending significantly more time desoldering and resoldering.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/KVOnv4-s2qQ?si=DQyoTVDBob2fWpel" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.